Computational Analysis of Educational Data: A Field Guide Using R

 Why this book?

 We are writing this book because in the past few years what we described above has started happening for us.
-We have published work on Twitter data, Social Network analyses, natural language processing, and machine learning that was only possible after we learned what kind of data already existed around us.
-We thought other social scientists may benefit from a resource that not only tells them what is available as data but also guides them through concrete examples of going through this research journey along with us.
+We have published work on social media data, social network analysis, natural language processing, and machine learning that was only possible after we learned what kind of data already existed around us (Estrellado et al. 2020).
+We thought other educational researchers may benefit from a resource that not only tells them what is available as data but also guides them through concrete examples of going through this research journey along with us.
 We hope that along this journey you will develop your own research questions, and maybe even replicate some of the studies we imagined in this book.

 Start with what makes good data for that analysis (and how to capture it)